tohjustin/Personal_Portfolio_Webpage/content/posts/2021-10-31-kube-lineage.md

 4. For each object, scan through its fields & construct a relationship graph.
 5. Print out all the nodes in the graph that are connected to the "root nodes" (i.e. this time round, the nodes are Kubernetes objects associated with the Helm release).

 In Helm 3, we can obtain the list of associated Kubernetes objects via the generated manifest for a given release.
+For those that aren't familiar with Helm terminology:

+> A [manifest](https://helm.sh/docs/helm/helm_get_manifest/) is a YAML-encoded representation of the Kubernetes resources that were generated from a release's chart(s).
+If a chart is dependent on other charts, those resources will also be included in the manifest.

-Getting this manifest is just a single step via the `helm` CLI tool:
+Getting the manifest of release is just a single step via the `helm` CLI tool:

 ```text
 $ RELEASE_NAME="kube-state-metrics"